 Foxglove 'Illumination Raspberry' is an innovative cross between common Digitalis purpurea, and a rare plant from the Canary Islands, Isoplexis canariensis, the cross has become known as Digiplexis.
 The resulting plant is strong growing plants with plenty of blooms.
 The plants are semi evergreen, rather than biennial so each will last for many years.
 The leaves and spikes are similar to the Digitalis, while the shape of the flowers and colours are closer to the Isoplexis.
 The cross also means stronger plants that are resistant to the rust and fungal spotting common with Digitalis.

 Foxglove 'Illumination Raspberry' are large showy plants are a striking addition to any garden.

 The flowers open from early summer to autumn.
-The base of the stems have evenly branched, dark green foliage.
+The base of the stems has evenly branched, dark green foliage.
 These Foxgloves are true perennials and will live for years in your garden.
 You should remove spent stems to encourage more blooms.